-- Set of 2 retro cocktail glasses from the post-Prohibition "Thin Man" movies
+- Cocktail culture's "It" Glass from the post-Prohibition "Thin Man" movies

 - Heat tempered rim for durability and chip resistance; dishwasher safe